 We have already seen that the jurisdiction conferred on voyaging priests is delegated by law; and the possession of local or particular jurisdiction is a condition required by the legislator before the jurisdiction delegated by law can be enjoyed.
-For that reason we have used the word 'approbation ' in the title of the present and following article,
+For that reason we have used the word † approbation in the title of the present and following article, although it should be remembered that approbation in the sense in which that word was used in pre-Code law is now no longer required.

-&lt;sup>1 Cfr.
-Cance, A., Le Code de Droit Canonique, vol. II, p.
-326; Merkelbach, B., Summa Theologiae Moralis, vol. III, 540; Cappello F., o. c., p.
+1 Cfr.
+Cance, A., Le Code de Droil Canonique, vol. II, p.
+320; Merkelbach, B., Summa Theologiae Moralis, vol. III, 540; Cappello F., o. c., p.
 268, n.
 300.